 - Wash the kabocha well, dry, and pierce with a paring knife all around.

 - Place the kabocha on a baking sheet and roast in the middle of the oven for 1.5 hours until a knife goes through easily when pierced.
+Roasting time will be longer for larger size pumpkin.

 - Remove from the oven and cut in half with a sharp knife.
 Make sure to use oven mitts to handle the kabocha since it will be very hot.
+Or let it cool before cutting.

 - Purée the kabocha flesh in a food processor.
 Add 1-2 tablespoons of water as needed to make it easier to purée.